Table of Contents

 How to Calculate Equity Multiplier?

-This formula is normally used in a company’s financial analysis to view the company’s financial condition.
+This formula is generally used in a company’s financial analysis to view the company’s financial condition.
 It will enable you to understand the exact amount of the company’s debt to buy assets.
 In the following formula, we will see how to find an equity multiplier:

 Equity Multiplier = Total assets / Stockholder’s equity